 MGUS is a very common condition that affects 3 percent of the general population aged 50 years or older and increases with age.
 It is 3 times more common in African-Americans and presents at an even younger age in this population.
 Unlike expensive and controversial screening studies for other cancers, MGUS can be screened for by a simple blood test.
 However, this has not been the practice to date.

-The Dream Team proposes to conduct a screening study of individuals over the age of 45, who are at a high risk for having MGUS or SMM, such as African-Americans and individuals who have a first-degree relative that has been diagnosed with a plasma cell disorder.
-This study will be called the PROMISE study.
-We will focus on these populations because they are two to three-fold more likely than others to have these precursor conditions.
+The Dream Team is conducting a screening study of individuals over the age of 45, who are at high risk for having MGUS or SMM, such as African-Americans and individuals who have a first-degree relative that has been diagnosed with a plasma cell disorder: the PROMISE study

-The Team expects to screen 50,000 individuals to obtain 3,000 MGUS/SMM cases to intensively study and follow over time as a cohort.
-The Dream Team will study this cohort in an effort to define biological characteristics that will help to identify which patients will benefit from particular therapies.
-These biological characteristics include inherited mutations, acquired mutations, and immune factors.
+The Dream Team seeks to define biological characteristics (such as inherited mutations, acquired mutations, and immune factors) that will help to identify which patients will benefit from particular therapies.
 The Dream Team will also identify lifestyle and demographic factors that contribute to disease progression, such as obesity and race.

-The Dream Team will use this information to develop new therapeutics that can be used to prevent MM from progressing.
-These include novel technologies of nanoparticles for better imaging of early disease and the first personalized neoantigen vaccine study for the population of patients screened.
+The Dream Team also aims to develop new therapeutics that can be used to prevent MM from progressing, including novel technologies of nanoparticles for better imaging of early disease and the first personalized neoantigen vaccine study for the population of patients screened.

 Joseph R. Mikhael, MD, professor of medicine, Mayo Clinic Arizona

 Jeremiah A. Johnson, PhD, assistant professor, Massachusetts Institute of Technology